-Let’s start big.
-This strategy is proven, time-honored, and definitely takes the long view of promotion.
-Face it, a blog is not a short-term entity.
-You didn’t create this content with the aim of bringing in big money next week, then shutting it down next month, right?
-If you did, you may want to consider other options.
+Let's start big.
+This strategy is proven, time-honored, and takes the long view of promotion.
+Face it: A blog is not a short-term entity.
+You didn't create this content to bring in big money next week and shut it down next month, right?
+If you did, you might want to consider other options.

 This strategy can take several forms:

-What we are talking about is cultivating a relationship with these influencers by reading their content, making thoughtful, and thought provoking comments on their blogs, then taking it to the next level by emailing them directly with a pitch for X (guest posts, a mention in their next piece, sharing your content with their followers, etc.).
+What we are talking about is cultivating a relationship with these influencers by reading their content, making thoughtful and thought-provoking comments on their blogs, and then taking it to the next level by emailing them directly with a pitch for X (guest posts, a mention in their next piece, sharing your content with their followers, etc.).

 Social media conversations.
 Build and cultivate your following on the social media channels of your choosing.
 Share others' content.
 Comment on their pieces.
 Respond to their comments on your pieces.
-Then, when the time is right, you can make the ask.
-Whether you’re asking an influencer for a share, or asking your followers to click through to download an ebook (and collecting their contact info for future campaigns, of course).
+Then, when the time is right, you can ask whether you're asking an influencer for a share or asking your followers to click through to download an ebook (and collecting their contact info for future campaigns, of course).

-Make these interactions real, be your authentic self, and remember to not just comment, but comment with context.
-“Great post!” has no context and just sounds disingenuous and flimsy.
-“Great post!
-I especially love how you invoke Thoreau when you say…” is now a thought provoking comment that shows you read and truly digested the piece, and are now looking to start a conversation with the author.
-These comments create a lasting impression on the creator and ensure they’ll remember you when/if you come to them with an ask.
+Make these interactions real, be your authentic self, and remember not just to comment but to comment with context.
+"Great post!" has no context and sounds disingenuous and flimsy.
+"Great post!
+I especially love how you invoke Thoreau when you say…" This thought-provoking comment shows that you read and truly digested the piece and are now looking to start a conversation with the author.
+These comments create a lasting impression on the creator and ensure they'll remember you when/if you come to them with an ask.

 This strategy has the potential to pay off BIG TIME.
-Once you’re a known entity, not only can you ask favors of other creators, you’ll be positioning yourself as a new expert on your topic.
+Once you're a known entity, you can ask favors of other creators and position yourself as a new expert on your topic.
 This means followers will start sharing your content with their followers/friends, expanding your reach organically.

 2) Create visual content.

 Creating infographics and other eye-catching images and graphics allows you to convey information on your topic or niche in unique ways that can draw more eyes to your other content.
-These new eyes will be folks who may not generally read longer pieces without knowing more about the author, or they may be people who are new to your niche and are searching the web for new sources of content.
-Your catchy graphics are the eye candy that can lead to them finding the rest of your content and becoming dedicated readers.
+These new eyes will be folks who may not generally read longer pieces without knowing more about the author, or they may be new to your niche and searching the web for new content sources.
+Your catchy graphics are the eye candy that can lead them to find the rest of your content and become dedicated readers.

-Bonus: you can reuse this content, over, and over, and over, without it losing its power.
-Let’s say your blog covers the world of tabletop gaming.
-That market is taking off right now, so it’s likely to be pretty crowded.
-Create a colorful infographic with your top 5 entry-level games, something with brief summaries of the games and a great image of the characters for each.
+Bonus: You can reuse this content over and over and over without it losing its power.
+Let's say your blog covers the world of tabletop gaming.
+That market is taking off right now, so it's likely to be pretty crowded.
+Create a colorful infographic with your top 5 entry-level games, with summaries and a great image of each character.

-Now you can blast that out over your social channels, using relevant hashtags to attract those who would benefit from seeing it, and linking it back to a longer piece you wrote a while ago that covers these 5 games in more detail.
-Then, in a month or so, you can use the same graphic for your email newsletter encouraging your readers to invite their newbie friends to give you a follow.
-And then, in 3 months, you can use the same graphic for a content page where visitors can click through to request the ebook you just finished that outlines all the wonderful ways tabletop gaming brings joy and peace to the world.
+Now, you can blast that out over your social channels, using relevant hashtags to attract those who would benefit from seeing it and linking it back to a longer piece you wrote a while ago that covers these five games in more detail.
+Then, in a month or so, you can use the same graphic for your email newsletter, encouraging your readers to invite their newbie friends to give you a follow.
+And then, in 3 months, you can use the same graphic for a content page where visitors can click through to request the ebook you just finished that outlines all the beautiful ways tabletop gaming brings joy and peace to the world.
 That last part might be wishful thinking on our part, but you get the idea.

-These sort of graphics are so useful.
+These sorts of graphics are so helpful.
 As long as you have great evergreen content you can link to, they can be used repeatedly for varying campaigns and promotions throughout the life of your blog.

 3) Do your research.

-This may go without saying at this point, but we’re going to say it anyway.
+This may go without saying, but we will say it anyway.
 Do.
 Your.
 Research.

 Audience research.
 Who is going to benefit from reading your content?
-Is there an untapped need in a different demographic that you’d like to reach as well?
+Is there an untapped need in a different demographic you'd also like to reach?

-The key to remember here is that without a firm foundation of research, a solid idea of your target audience, and a plan to incorporate the keywords that you need in order to find that audience for your blog—all of your other promotion work will be for naught.
+The key to remember here is that without a firm research foundation, a solid idea of your target audience, and a plan to incorporate the keywords you need to find that audience for your blog—all of your other promotion work will be wasted.